Adam43/TKH-WebDev-Notes/Phase2/w1-12-5--12-7/notes.md

 #### 💭Daily Reflection:

 💡3 Things I learned today:
-1. UseState in JS
+1. UseEffect in JS
-2. Internally Styling a component
+2. Hooks
-3. Making a login form in react
+3. LifeCycle of a component

 👁️Two things I would like to know more about:
-1. Errors in react
+1. UseRef in JS
-2. Stying react component
+2. Code spilling

 ✋One thing I'm having trouble understanding:
-1. UseState in JS
+1. Destructing objects

 ___

-### Day 3, [December]/[7th]
+### Day 3, [January]/[4th]
 #### 🗒️Notes from class:

 #### 📚Resources: